Year 6: Blog items

 • Sumdog (Factor pairs linked to division)

 • Remember that a factor is a number that divides into a number, leaving no remainders.
 42 ÷ 7 = 6 and 42 ÷ 6 = 7, so both 7 and 6 are factors of 42.
-In fact, 7 and 6 are factor pairs – which is what we have looked at these past few days.
+In fact, 7 and 6 are factor pairs – which is what we have looked at today and will help with our learning next week.

 This week’s learning in Year 6: